General Education Faculty Assistance Program

 As of Fall 2014, the GEFAP is only available to undergraduate students.
 If additional funds are available after undergraduate GEFAP awards are allocated, graduate students may be considered.

 Awards are generally granted for up to $600 per semester, and new GEFAP assistants must attend an orientation session that helps to prepare them for their duties.
-Faculty hire their own assistants directly through their respective departments, and the General Education Program deposits student wages directly into the department’s student wages account.
+Faculty hire their own assistants directly through their respective departments, and the General Education Program deposits student wages directly into the department’s student wages account at the end of each fiscal year.

 For almost twenty years, the General Education Faculty Assistance Program has been facilitating better, more engaged and rewarding teaching through this innovative program that benefits both faculty and students.
 For more information about the program, please contact the General Education Program at firstname.lastname@example.org.